Fidai Mahaz

-The Sacrifice Front, more commonly known as Fidai Mahaz (فدائي محاذ), is a Taliban splinter group and faction in the War in Afghanistan.
-It is led by Mullah Najibullah, also known as Omar Khitab, a former Taliban commander.
+The Sacrifice Front, more commonly known as Fidai Mahaz (فدائي محاذ), was a Taliban splinter group and faction in the War in Afghanistan.
+It was led by Mullah Najibullah, also known as Omar Khitab, a former Taliban commander.

 History

 Foundation

 Fidai Mahaz was formed by ex-Taliban members and former members of the Mullah Dadullah Front.
 They had grown disillusioned with the leadership of the Taliban under Mullah Akhtar Mansour over peace talks with the Kabul government, opening a political office in Qatar and approaching Iran for support.

 The group's leader, Mullah Najibullah, stated that the group's aims were simple: Cancelling the peace process between the insurgents and the Afghan government, and continuing to fight the government in Kabul and the NATO forces until they have left Afghanistan.

 War in Afghanistan

 Sources within Afghan intelligence and Taliban figures have stated that Fidai Mahaz was behind the failed suicide attack on the Indian Consulate in the eastern town of Jalalabad in early 2013.

 On 11 March 2014, Fidai Mahaz claimed responsibility for the killing of British-Swedish reporter Nils Horner.
 The group's spokesman, Qari Hamza, accused him of being "a spy of Mi6" in an English-language statement.

+In 2020, the group condemned the peace agreement signed in Doha between U.S. representatives and Taliban leader Abdul Ghani Baradar.

+After the Taliban victory, Mullah Abdul Qayyum Zakir and Sadr Ibrahim, who were alledgedly in charge of the group, took deputy positions in the Taliban's first government interim cabinet.